BiAPoL/napari-clusters-plotter/README.md

 ### Optional installation
 Follow these steps instead of the regular installation to include the [napari-pyclesperanto-assistant](https://www.napari-hub.org/plugins/napari-pyclesperanto-assistant).
 Creating the environment like this will allow you to use your GPU to render your cluster results.
-Furthermore, you as access the decaprecated measurement functions of the napari-cluster-plotter of releases < 0.6.0.
+Furthermore, you as access the deprecated measurement functions of the napari-cluster-plotter of releases < 0.6.0.
 If you have trouble with this library you can use the regular installation above.

 ```